edovanveen/naclib/README.md

 ```

 The easiest way to run the calibration and correction is to use `naclib.DistortionCorrection`
-and its SciPy-style fit/predict methods:
+and its sklearn-style fit/predict methods:

 ```python
 import naclib